masroof-maindak/dots/MacbookPro2014/readme.md

 Font: Cozette & Liberation Serif<br>
 WM: berry<br>
+- Pretty much everything else is from the official Everblush repo
 - Barless, minimal attempt
 - Started using st in addition to wezterm (Siduck's (requires gd))
 - Probably my last time updating Rofi - no change except colours in the foreseeable future